hexput/node/README.md

 # Hexput Client

 A WebSocket client for communicating with Hexput Runtime servers.
-This client allows for remote code execution, parsing, and function registration with a Hexput Runtime instance.
+This client allows for remote execution of Hexput code, parsing, and function registration with a Hexput Runtime instance.

 ## Installation